kmanasagithub/OnboardingProject/UserStory.md

 * The user is prompted for confirmation before deletion.
 (Use Javascript confirm ()n dialog)
 * Deleted images are removed from the homepage.

+## Step 6: Required Tag Association

+As a user I want all the images to have atleast on tag:

+## Story Description:

+* The tag feature has been a hit.
+Our users love being able to filter images by cats, SR-71s, and ScalarHub tax etc. We have discovered that images without any tags receive significantly less views than those with tags.
+As a result, we have decided to require all images to have atleast on tag.

+## Discussion Topics:

+* What do you do about the existing images that don't have any tags?
+* Pretend this is a production system that has been running for years with thousands of uses and billions of images.
+You can't just drop your production db and rebuild it.
+You solution should consider the following points.

+* You can not delete the tagless images.

+* You should not annoy users by presenting them with validation errors if they try to open or edit a tagless image.

+* If your solution modifies your production db, then your solution should be able to un-modify your produciton db if you decide to run an older version of your code on the production db.
+(Hint: what Rails mechanism performs versioned db changes?)

+## What is expected of you?

+* I can not save an image without adding atleast one tag.
+* An error message is associated with the appropriate input field when a tag is not provided.
+* All images have atleast one tag.